davidbau/rewriting/README.md

 It's designed to use a recent version of pytorch (1.4+) on python (3.6), using cuda 10.1 and cudnn 7.6.0.
-The `/setup` directory has a script to create a conda environment that should work.
+The `/setup` directory has a script to create a conda environment that has the needed dependencies.